Gestational diabetes: Oral glucose tolerance test

 A standardized oral glucose tolerance test (OGTT) should be done in the morning after an overnight fast of between 8 and 14 hours.
-During the three previous days the subject must have an unrestricted diet (containing at least 150 g carbohydrate per day) and unlimited physical activity.
+During the three previous days, the subject must have an unrestricted diet (containing at least 150 g carbohydrate per day) and unlimited physical activity.
 The subject should remain seated during the test and should not smoke throughout the test.

-The test involves drinking a solution containing a certain amount of glucose, usually 75 g or 100 g, and drawing blood to measure glucose levels at the start and on set time intervals thereafter.

-The diagnostic criteria from the National Diabetes Data Group (NDDG) have been used most often, but some centers rely on the Carpenter and Coustan criteria, which set the cutoff for normal at lower values.
-Compared with the NDDG criteria, the Carpenter and Coustan criteria lead to a diagnosis of gestational diabetes in 54 percent more pregnant women, with an increased cost and no compelling evidence of improved perinatal outcomes.

-The following are the values which the American Diabetes Association considers to be abnormal during the 100 g of glucose OGTT: